All posts

-Salary drift — the upward movement of advertised compensation on a role that fails to close — is one of IvyLens’s most predictive signals.
-When a company increases the salary band on a reposted role, it’s a strong indicator of both urgency and willingness to engage external support.
+Salary drift is the upward movement of advertised compensation on a role that fails to close.
+It's one of IvyLens's most predictive signals.
+When a company increases the salary band on a reposted role, it's a strong indicator of urgency and willingness to engage external support.

 Q1 2026 drift by sub-sector